SpinGo/op-rabbit/README.md

 ## Installation

-Add the SpinGo OSS repository and include in the dependencies of your chosing:
+Add the SpinGo OSS repository and include the dependencies of your choosing:

 ```scala
 resolvers ++= Seq(